johnsonkuang/332-P3/src/writeup/WriteUp.md

 Now that you have found an optimal cut-off, you should find the optimal number of processors.
 You MUST use Google Compute Engine for this experiment.
-For the same three boards that you used in the previous experiment, at the same depth 5, using your optimal cut-offs, test your algorithm on a varying number of processors.
+For the same three boards that you used in the previous experiment, at the same depth 5, using your optimal cut-offs, test Parallel Minimax and Jamboree on a varying number of processors.
 You shouldn't need to test all 32 options; instead, do a binary search to find the best number.
 You can tell the ForkJoin framework to only use k processors by giving an argument when constructing the pool, e.g.,